 Why do people have electrophysiology studies?

 When someone’s heart doesn’t beat normally, doctors use electrophysiology studies (EPS) to find out why.
 Electrical signals travel through the heart in a regular pattern.
 Heart attacks, aging, and high blood pressure can cause scarring of the heart.
 This scarring can cause the heart to beat in an irregular pattern.
 Extra abnormal electrical pathways found in certain congenital heart defects can also cause arrhythmias.

 EPS involves doctors inserting a catheter into a blood vessel that leads to your heart.
 A specialized electrode catheter designed for EP studies lets them send electrical signals to your heart and record its electrical activity.

-Doctors use EPS to see:
+Doctors use the EP Procedure to see:

 - Where an arrhythmia is coming from.